Israel 2024

 On the one hand, this can be considered a physically demanding trip.
 Very few of the historic sites in Israel are accessible to those with severe physical limitations or impairments.

-You will definitely get in your “steps” and you should view this trip as an excuse to up your daily walking now to get ready!
+You will definitely get in your “steps,” and you should view this trip as an excuse to up your daily walking now to get ready!

 On the other hand, we scheduled the trip in such a way as to maximize your flexibility.
 We will stay four nights in one hotel in the Galilee region, one night in a hotel at the Dead Sea, and the remainder of the nights will be in a third hotel in Jerusalem.
-You will be free to “waive off” on a day.

 On the Itinerary

-Dead Sea: Landlocked hyper saline lake residing below sea level
+Dead Sea: Landlocked hyper-saline lake residing below sea level

 Mt.
 Carmel: Site where Elijah called out the false prophets

-Beth Shean: Ancient Roman city where Saul’s body was hung following his defeat in battle
+Beit She’an: Ancient Roman city where Saul’s body was hung following his defeat in battle

 Valley of Elah: Site of the battle between David and Goliath